Healing the Relational Matrix

 - Heart-Mind Collaboration

-This segment expands the traditional psychodynamic understanding of identity as residing in the mind.
-The anguished mind of a client who has experienced emotional and relational trauma is often trapped in painful cycles of self-judgment, anxiety, blame, and shame.
-A body-centered focus offers an important portal for clients who live primarily in their mind.
-It helps them find the connection to their heart, emotions, and self-compassion.
+ONLINE ― This module expands the traditional psychodynamic understanding of identity as residing in the mind.
+The anguished minds of clients who have experienced emotional and relational trauma are often trapped in painful cycles of self-judgment, anxiety, blame, and shame.

-We apply the latest research in interpersonal and affective neuroscience along with a Polyvagal perspective to connect with the heart center and release the diaphragmatic gates that regulate emotion and hold in emotional shock.
-This brings awareness to unconscious, procedural patterns of relating.
-In particular we:
+Along with a polyvagal perspective, we apply the latest research in interpersonal and affective neuroscience to connect with the heart center and release the diaphragmatic gates that regulate emotion and hold in emotional shock.
+We invite collaboration between the organic realm of the body’s lived experience and the mind’s analytic attunement.

-- Address how relational shocks to the heart impact early attachment and the adult capacity for relationship
+- See relational violations as shocks to the heart that impact early attachment and the adult capacity for relationship

-- Release the respiratory and thoracic diaphragms to bring states of protection and fear-based contraction to awareness
+- Release the respiratory and thoracic diaphragms to bring states of fear-based contraction to awareness

 You will practice how to:

-- Explore the primacy of the heart as the central polyvagal emotional and energy center
+- Connect with the heart and mediastinum as the central emotional energy center

 - Use body-mind collaborative language to develop a loving mind-heart relationship that reduces self-judgment and shaming

-- Help clients recognize when and how their mind overrides their gut’s wisdom
+- Help clients recognize when and how their mind overrides their body’s wisdom

 - Looking and Seeing